Post Consent Matters and Modification to a DA

 An application for the modification of a consent must contain the following:

-- A pdf copy of the following documents prepared in accordance with our 'Plan Standards' on a non-returnable CD or USB stick
+- A pdf copy of the following documents prepared in accordance with our 'Plan Standards'

 - An amended statement of environmental effects, outlining the impact of the changes